 Chimney Breasts and Fireplaces

-Repair Category 1
+Repair Category

 Notes No significant defects evident.
 Flues should ideally be swept and tested on an annual basis.
-If disused fireplaces are to be reopened further advice should be sought to ensure that the chimney flue is intact and suitable for use.

 Internal Decorations

-Repair Category 2
+Repair Category 1

-Notes Decorative finishes are worn and damaged and an incoming occupier can redecorate to their own personal taste.
+Notes Decorative finishes are worn and an incoming occupier can redecorate to their own personal taste.